 Through Penn Foster College, students in this program should learn electronic process controls, and electronic measurements.
 During semesters three and four, students will choose from a list of approved electives to complete.
 Elective categories students must choose from include: technical, social science, and arts and humanities.

-By completing Penn Foster’s Industrial Electronics and Electrical Maintenance Technology program, students are suited for employment maintaining electrical equipment, troubleshooting, or assisting in design.
+By completing Penn Foster College's Industrial Electronics and Electrical Maintenance Technology program, students are suited for a career maintaining electrical equipment, troubleshooting, or assisting in design.

 Penn Foster Career School and Penn Foster High School are regionally accredited by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools.
 And, nationally accredited by the Distance Education Accrediting Commission (DEAC).

 Penn Foster Career School and Penn Foster High School are licensed by the Pennsylvania State Board of Private Licensed Schools.